brooksvb/codepath-io-sanitization/README.md

 I didn't have to change anything in each page.
 - I figured out that the best place to sanitize an object was in the db_fetch_assoc.
 This would have prevented a lot of work if I started with this approach.
+- I had a misunderstanding of how to use mysqli_real_escape_string, and used it on my entire sql query string, instead of each variable input

 Bugs / Vulnerabilities Found: